splunk/splunk-connect-for-snmp/docs/gettingstarted/sck-installation.md

 # Splunk OpenTelemetry Collector for Kubernetes installation

 Splunk OpenTelemetry Collector for Kubernetes is not required for SC4SNMP installation.
-This is the tool that sends logs and metrics from a k8s cluster to a Splunk instance, which makes SC4SNMP easier to debug.
+However, Splunk OpenTelemetry Collector for Kubernetes sends logs and metrics from a k8s cluster to a Splunk instance, which makes SC4SNMP easier to debug.
-You can do the same using the `microk8s kubectl logs` command on instances you're interested in, but if you're not proficient in Kubernetes, Splunk OpenTelemetry Collector for Kubernetes is strongly advised.
+You can do the same using the `microk8s kubectl logs` command on instances you're interested in, but if you're not proficient in Kubernetes, Splunk OpenTelemetry Collector for Kubernetes is recommended.

-The below steps are sufficient for a Splunk OpenTelemetry Collector installation for the SC4SNMP project with Splunk Enterprise/Enterprise Cloud.
+The following steps are sufficient for a Splunk OpenTelemetry Collector installation for the SC4SNMP project with Splunk Enterprise/Enterprise Cloud.
 In order to learn more about Splunk OpenTelemetry Collector, visit [Splunk OpenTelemetry Collector](https://github.com/signalfx/splunk-otel-collector-chart).

 ### Offline installation

-For offline installation instructions see [this page](../offlineinstallation/offline-sck.md).
+For offline installation instructions see [Splunk OpenTelemetry Collector for Kubernetes offline installation](../offlineinstallation/offline-sck.md).

 ### Add Splunk OpenTelemetry Collector repository to HELM